 Let’s go ahead and get to the acts tonight — we’ll have more updates as the show goes along!
 Be sure to refresh for more.

-Sophie Fatu – Why is this show making us be mean to children?
-Sophie’s real talent is being super-earnest and funny with the judges.
+Sophie Fatu – Sophie’s real talent is being super-earnest and funny with the judges.
 Her singing, however, is mostly just in line with any talent show you’ll see across the country.
-Great for an audition show, but probably not anything else.
+Great for an audition show, but probably not anything else and it pains us to say that because we genuinely like her.

 Sixto Magic – We’ve seen quick-change acts before, but this may very well be the quickest of all the quick-change acts that we’ve seen.
 Not only did they find a way to do a number of interesting changes, but there was just a great sense of fun and energy about it.
 Incorporating Tyra Banks at the end was a nice touch.